 Fish ≠ Steak (Let That Go)

-If you treat fish like steak, you’re setting yourself up.
-Fish doesn’t cook evenly from edge to center the same way.
+If you treat fish like steak, you’re setting yourself up for failure.
+Fish doesn’t cook evenly from edge to center like steak does.
 It’s normal (and ideal) for it to be more cooked on the skin side and slightly softer toward the bone.

-Different fish, different timing.
+Also, different fish require different timing.
 Thin fillets cook in minutes; thicker cuts take a bit longer.
-Translation: stay present and adjust.
+Translation: stay present and adjust as you go.

 A Few More Pro Moves

-- Don’t move it around — except for a quick turn (10 o’clock → 2 o’clock) for grill marks
+- Don’t move your fish around — except for a quick turn (10 o’clock → 2 o’clock) for grill marks, leave it alone.

 🐟 Explore more seafood techniques in the Culinary Arts program at the Institute of Culinary Education.